PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-05 20:14:12
+Last updated: 2024-04-05 20:15:51
-Random Quote: There's something that I need to ask you and I want you to be honest with me.
-Why do white people like Carrot Top? - Barney Stinson
+Random Quote: Know what time it is?
+It's do-o-clock, lets ride! - Barney Stinson